eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 By setting the special attribute key `@RANK` then the index of the elements within the input file is used.

-Further examples are shown below...
+Further examples are shown below.
+Some of them are generated with the scenario acosta, one of the published sumo scenarios (https://github.com/DLR-TS/sumo-scenarios/tree/main/bologna/acosta).

 ### Inductionloop Speed over Time